AAFC-BICoE/seqdb-py/tools/geneSifter/README.txt

 ## Project file description ##
-* run.sh: run script that invokes main project file with all the necessary environments.
-(Registered as an event handler in GSLE.)

 * extract_LIMS_chromats.py: main project file.
 Contains instructions to extract data from GSLE and load it to SeqDB.
 * api/seqdbWebService.py: python-wrapped SeqDB API calls.
 Used in main project file to communicate with SeqDB.
 * config.yaml: configuration file required by main project file.
 Contains particulars about GSLE, SeqDB, logging, etc.